OGRECave/ogre/Docs/src/tutorials/external_texture.md

 ExternalTextureSourceManager is responsible for keeping track of loaded Texture Source PlugIns.
 It also aids in the creation of texture source textures from scripts.
 It also is the interface you should use when dealing with texture source plugins.

-Note: The function prototypes shown below are mockups - param names are simplified to better illustrate purpose here...
+@note The function prototypes shown below are mockups - param names are simplified to better illustrate purpose here...

 Steps needed to create a new texture via ExternalTextureSourceManager:

 -   Obviously, the first step is to have the desired plugin included in plugin.cfg for it to be loaded.
 -   Set the desired PlugIn as Active via AdvancedTextureManager::getSingleton().SetCurrentPlugIn( String Type ); – type is whatever the plugin registers as handling (e.g. "video", "flash", "whatever", etc).